x-cord/conan/README.md

 ## Long-term goals
 - Translation check of all episodes, completely new translations for those deemed unsalvageable.
-- Consistent character names.
+- Retiming to newer video sources (CR/NF remasters and Bilibili)
+- Sign typesetting.
 - Song translations & karaoke.
 - Tag the "Actor" field.
-- Sign typesetting.
-- Movies, OVAs and other specials.

 ## Completed work
 - OCR all ~400 remaining hardcoded subtitles.
 - Restyle all episodes.
 - Spellcheck and basic fixes.
+- Consistent character names.
+- Movies, OVAs and other specials.

 ## Acknowledgments
 Most of these are not wholly original translations, but an attempt at providing a cohesive experience across existing translations produced over many years by many different people.